Set-theoretic Yang-Baxter (co)homology theory of involutive non-degenerate solutions: Introduction

 The above identity was first studied by Bosbach \cite{Bos} and Traczyk \cite{Tra}.
 Rump \cite{Rum} showed the importance of this algebraic structure by constructing a relationship between it and an involutive non-degenerate set-theoretic solution of the Yang-Baxter equation.

 \begin{theorem}\cite{Rum} For a given set $X,$ we let $R:X\times X\to X\times X$ be a map.
-There is a one-to-one correspondence between involutive right non-degenerate solutions of the Yang-Baxter equation on $X$ and Rump right quasigroups on $X,$ namely
+There is a one-to-one correspondence between involutive right non-degenerate solutions of the Yang-Baxter equation on $X$ and cycle sets on $X,$ namely

 \end{theorem}